 For example I received a comment from an anonymous listener:

 I come from a family with lots of abuse and confusion.
 My dad left barely over 2 years ago.
 He sexually abused me, my brother and my sister.
 I can't trust anybody.
 How am I supposed to trust again?
 Every time I let my guard down, I get hurt again.

-Not only was this listener revealing the deep dark secrets of her family, she was also speaking of the horrific consequences of those secrets.
-No doubt, you have been abused in some way, or know somebody who has.
+Not only was this listener revealing the deep dark secrets of her family, but she was also speaking of the horrific consequences of those secrets.
+For anyone who has been abused in some way, or if you know somebody who has.
 This is something I must write about with the hope that what I have to say will help and encourage you in some way.

 No one knows just how many people have been abused in some way in their home.
 But the numbers we do know are staggering:

 - There are nearly 3 million reports of child abuse made annually.

 - The rate of child abuse is estimated to be 3 times greater than is reported.

 My guess is the problem is even greater than what you and I think it is.